matestack/matestack-ui-core/docs/getting-started/quick-start.md

 As described before, the `async` rerenders it's whole body.
 The `async` wrapping the whole post list therefore rerenders ALL posts.
 If our list of posts grows, the performance of the rerendering will decrease.
 In a lot of usecases, this will not be an issue since the UI is not too big/too complex.
 So go ahead and use `async` everywhere you're not rerendering big or complex UIs and enjoy the simplicity of that rerendering approach!

 But now imagine, your post list will be too big at some point.
-We should switch the reactivity approach to a more granular on.
+We should switch the reactivity approach to a more granular one.
 Let's use the `cable` component alongside our already added ActionCable introduction and reuse pretty much all written code!

 ## Use the `cable` Component For List Rerendering